IowaDave/Thermistors/README.md

 A unique benefit of the Steinhart-Hart equation is that it can be used with thermistors for which no data sheet is available.
 One carefully measures actual resistance of the thermistor at three different temperatures, spaced evenly at intervals reasonably far apart.
 The measurements allow a set of coefficients to be calculated for that thermistor.

 ## How I Could Be Wrong
-I fell pretty confident about relatively simple steps such as refining the method of calculation and applying a calibration ratio, as described above.
+I feel pretty confident about relatively simple steps toward accuracy described above, such as refining the method of calculation and applying a calibration ratio.

 However, some things I do not know (yet) could make me change my mind.
 For the sake of completeness, consider the following.